Walcriz/lunar.theme/README.md

-Forked version of the origial lunar theme made for discord with the blue removed.
+Forked version of the original lunar theme made for discord with the blue removed.